ssmirr/appdev-chapters/command-line-git-basics.md

 ### Use GitHub's interface to merge

-To merge changes from e.g. `your-name-first-branch` into `main` using GitHub's interface:
+To merge changes from e.g. `your-name-first-branch` into `main` remotely using GitHub's web UI:

  1. Push your branch to GitHub: